Skip to main content

 Maximizing the Impact of Peer-Led Programs

-According to the College Peer Support Report 2023, peer-led initiatives are uniquely positioned to address a wide range of student needs, from fostering inclusion to supporting academic and emotional well-being.
+Peer-led initiatives are uniquely positioned to address a wide range of student needs, from fostering inclusion to supporting academic and emotional well-being.
 To ensure these programs reach their full potential, campuses should focus on four key strategies:

 1. Empower Students and Those with Lived Experiences to Lead: Student-led programs are uniquely positioned to address broader issues that impact student engagement and inclusion.
 Unlike staff-led initiatives, these programs often offer group activities, academic support, and opportunities to foster community connections, making them a cornerstone of holistic well-being on campus.